israelg99/Middle-East-Empire/README.md

 Middle-East-Empire
 ==================

-A web based strategy game, created with JavaScript and jQuery Here is the site: http://middleestempire.co.nf/
+A web based strategy game, created with JavaScript and jQuery<br />
+Here is the site: http://middleestempire.co.nf/